Aggregate-Intellect/sherpa/docs/How_To/index.rst

 ^^^^^^^^^^^^^^
 [] TO DO

-- Suggest beginner-friendly tasks that new developers can work on to get started.
+- Suggest beginner-friendly tasks that new contributors can work on to get started.
 - Provide links to any "good first issues" or "beginner-friendly" labels in the issue tracker.

 Mentoring/Buddy System:
 ^^^^^^^^^^^^^^^^^^^^^^^
 [] TO DO

-- Offer to pair the new developer with an experienced contributor (mentor/buddy) who can guide them through their first contributions.
+- Offer to pair new contributors with an experienced contributor (mentor/buddy) who can guide them through their first contributions.
-- Explain how they can reach out to a mentor if interested.
+- Explain how newcomers can reach out to a mentor if interested.

 Community Events:
 ^^^^^^^^^^^^^^^^^